Leptospira interrogans: Isolation and Identification of L. interrogans

+Nomenclature and classification

+The genus Leptospira was first proposed in 1918 to differentiate the Leptospirosis spirochete from others based on morphology.
+As serovars were isolated, they were given species status and species were grouped into serogroups based on related antigens.
+When it was clear that a vast number of serovars existed, the subcommittee on the Taxonomy of Leptospira accepted the idea of two species existing, L. biflexa and L. interrogans, with former containing saprophytic serovars and the latter containing pathogenic serovars.
+Additional advances in molecular taxonomy led to major revisions in Leptospira classification, with DNA–DNA analysis dividing the former single species L. interrogans into seven distinct species.
+Leptospira are now classified into serogroups and serovars based on antigenic differences in the lipopolysaccharide (LPS) surface molecules, with there being at least 25 serogroups and over 300 different serovars.
+Significant serogroups include Icterohaemorrhagiae, Australis, Canicola, Pomona, and Sejroe and each serogroup is subdivided into multiple serovars.

-Biology and Biochemistry
+Biology and biochemistry

 Morphology

 L. interrogans cells are gram-negative, tightly coiled, motile spirochetes, with two periplasmic flagella.
 One flagellum is inserted at each end of the bacterium.
-The cells are thin, about 0.15 µm, and long, between 6-20 µm, with a corkscrew shaped body with spiral or hooked ends.
-The hooked ends often resemble a question mark, and this is where the name ‘interrogans’ comes from.
+The cells are thin, about 0.15 μm, and long, between 6-20 μm, with a corkscrew shaped body with spiral or hooked ends.
+The hooked ends often resemble a question mark, and this is where the name 'interrogans' comes from.
 The periplasmic flagella are crucial to the bacteria's ability to move and survive in specific host cells.
 The leptospires reveal two unique forms of movement, translational and non translational.

-Metabolism/Physiology
+Metabolism and physiology

 L. interrogans displays neutralophilic properties, growing in a pH range of 7.2 - 7.6, with an optimal pH of 7.4.
-The bacteria also display mesophilic growth properties and grow at a temperature range of 28 ℃ to 30 ℃.
-The optimal growth of the obligate aerobe L. interrogans occurs in simple media containing vitamins, salts, and specific long chain fatty acids.
+The bacteria also display mesophilic growth properties and grow at a temperature range of 28 °C to 30 °C. The optimal growth of the obligate aerobe L. interrogans occurs in simple media containing vitamins, salts, and specific long chain fatty acids.
 Leptospira require ammonium salts as well as long-chain fatty acids for metabolism.